Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Results: case study pixels

 First considering the high SNR pixels, the inclusion of MFI2 leads to a substantial reduction of the posterior widths of all four synchrotron parameters.
 The synchrotron amplitude in Q, $A_{Q,s}$ (amplitude in U, $A_{U,s}$) decreases from $\sigma \sim$0.29-0.35 $\mathrm{mK_{RJ}}$ ($\sim$ 0.06-0.12 $\mathrm{mK_{RJ}}$) with WMAP+\textit{Planck}, to $\sigma \sim$0.04 $\mathrm{mK_{RJ}}$ ($\sim$0.02-0.03 $\mathrm{mK_{RJ}}$) with MFI, and further to $\sigma \sim$ 0.01 $\mathrm{mK_{RJ}}$ (0.01 $\mathrm{mK_{RJ}}$) with MFI2.
 Constraints on the spectral parameters are also tightened: $\beta_s$, which is only loosely constrained by WMAP+\textit{Planck} with uncertainties exceeding 0.5, is narrowed to about 0.16-0.2 with MFI, and reaches the 0.07-0.09 level with MFI2.
 For $C_s$, uncertainties of 0.28 with WMAP+\textit{Planck} are reduced to 0.13-0.17 with MFI and to below $0.1$ with MFI2.

 The introduction of curvature allows for more flexibility in describing the synchrotron emission, but it also makes the estimation of the spectral parameters more prone to biases.
-As seen in the biased marginal PDFs in Fig. \ref{fig:posteriors_curv_ws} and the normalised bias values reported in Table \ref{tab:bias_curv}, WMAP+\textit{Planck} data alone exhibit statistically significant biases across all parameters and high signal-to-noise pixels: for example, $|\mathrm{bias}/\sigma|$ reaches 0.67-0.77 for $\beta_s$ and 0.78-0.96 for $C_s$.
-The addition of MFI2 reduces these biases to statistically insignificant levels, with values reduced to $|\mathrm{bias}(\beta_s)/\sigma(\beta_s)| \lesssim$ 0.16 for $\beta_s$ and $|\mathrm{bias}(C_s)/\sigma(C_s)| \lesssim$ 0.22 for $C_s$.
+As seen in the biased marginal PDFs in Fig. \ref{fig:posteriors_curv_ws} and the normalised bias values reported in Table \ref{tab:bias_curv}, WMAP+\textit{Planck} data alone exhibit systematic biases across all parameters and high SNR pixels: for example, $|\mathrm{bias}/\sigma|$ reaches 0.67-0.77 for $\beta_s$ and 0.78-0.96 for $C_s$.
+The addition of MFI2 reduces these biases to levels that are negligible compared to the posterior uncertainties, with values reduced to $|\mathrm{bias}(\beta_s)/\sigma(\beta_s)| \lesssim$ 0.16 for $\beta_s$ and $|\mathrm{bias}(C_s)/\sigma(C_s)| \lesssim$ 0.22 for $C_s$.
 The bias distributions of $\beta_s$ and $C_s$ over a thousand realisations, shown in Fig. \ref{fig:bias_hist_BsCs_curv}, are narrowly centred around zero with MFI2, in contrast to the broader, systematically offset distributions from WMAP+\textit{Planck}.
+Although the biases at the pixel level are below 1$\sigma$, because they are systematic they do not average out over larger sky areas (for example when estimating a mean $\beta_s$), and therefore can become statistically significant at the map level.
 In other words, unbiased recovery of the spectral parameters is only statistically achieved with MFI2.

 The reduction in the uncertainties of the synchrotron parameters, together with the effective removal of biases achieved with QUIJOTE-MFI and MFI2, is reflected in the improvement factors listed in Table \ref{tab:improv_f}: approximately $8-10$ for $\beta_s$, and $33-43$ and $6-14$ for the $Q$ and $U$ amplitudes respectively, in high SNR regions (Table \ref{tab:improv_f}).
 For parameters such as $C_s$, where the WMAP+\textit{Planck} posterior is fully dominated by the prior, the nominal improvement factor of $3-5$ fails to convey the full significance of adding QUIJOTE-MFI and MFI2, which provide the first substantial constraints on this parameter beyond the prior.
 These improvement factors are consistently higher than those obtained for the pure power-law case in Section \ref{sec:results_pixels_ws_pl}, reflecting the overall reduction in bias achieved by the inclusion of MFI2 across all parameters.